arichornlover/YouTubeTweak-Downloads/README.md

    | [Direct Download](https://github.com/arichorn/uYouPlusExtra/releases/download/v17.37.3-2.1-(202)/uYouPlusExtra_17.37.3_2.1_F3.ipa) | YouTube | v17.37.3 | uYouPlusExtra | arichorn | IPA |

 ### 📲✔️ Sideload Versions 📲✔️
-for users who don't tend to jailbreak their device. the safer way of installing uYou/uYou+.
+**Sideloading (No Jailbreak):** Download one of the IPA files from here and then plug in your device into your Mac/Windows and install the app using Altstore/Sideloadly and then after that you might have to refresh it every week to prevent it from expiring and for users who don't tend to jailbreak their device. the safer way of installing uYou/uYou+.

    | Download Link | App Version | Release Name | Released By | App Identifer | App Type |
    |------------|:------:|:------:|:-----------:|:-----------:|:--------:|